 There is a multitude of complementary institutions in the Blue Economy space.
-UNIDO is the only agency within the UN system mandated to promote inclusive and sustainable industrial development in Member States.
-There are opportunities for intensifying cooperation with other players in the ecosystem, for example with UNEP FI and the World Bank on ocean finance, UNESCO and the World Ocean Initiative on knowledge generation, and with sector-focused organizations such as FAO on blue foods, UN Tourism on marine tourism, and IMO on shipping.
+UNIDO is the only specialized agency within the UN system mandated to promote inclusive and sustainable industrial development in Member States.
+There are opportunities for intensifying cooperation with other players in the ecosystem, for example with United Nations Environment Programme Finance Initiative (UNEP FI) and the World Bank on ocean finance, UNESCO and the World Ocean Initiative on knowledge generation, and with sectorally-focused organizations such as FAO on blue foods, UN Tourism on marine tourism, and IMO on shipping.